The Market – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | The Market

-The market consists of three large open-air sheds (shown above and below), an enclosed shed with shops, and the two-story Market Hall, a Greek Revival building that was built in 1841 and is the headquarters of the United Daughters of the Confederacy’s Charleston chapter and the Confederate Museum.
+The market consists of three large open-air sheds (shown above and below), an enclosed shed with shops, and the two-story Market Hall, a Greek Revival building designed and built by noted architect E.B.
+White in 1841.
+Market Hall is the headquarters of the United Daughters of the Confederacy’s Charleston chapter and the Confederate Museum.

 Images of bull and sheep skulls in the Market Hall frieze advertised that meat was the primary good sold in these outdoor sheds.
 Because unsold meat had to be discarded at the end of the day, and butchers also had to dispose of scraps, vultures populated the market area and kept the streets clean of rancid meat.
 Residents gave the scavengers the nickname of “Charleston Eagles” because of their invaluable benefit, and they were awarded protection by law.